rchaganti/WindowsAdminCenterDsc/README.md

 > **Note**: This works only with Windows Admin Center 1812 insider preview and above.

-This module contains a set of resources to install Windows Admin Center (WAC) and configure WAC feeds and extensions.
+This module contains a set of resources to install Windows Admin Center (WAC) and configure WAC feeds, extensions, and connections.

 | DSC Resource Name    | Description                                                  |
 | -------------------- | ------------------------------------------------------------ |